-OECD has also compiled a comprehensive Deleted : Inventory of Restrictions on Exports of Raw Materials, which will improve transparency and enable more informed policy dialogue within and across countries.
+OECD has also compiled a comprehensive inventory of restrictions on raw materials, which will improve transparency and enable more informed policy dialogue within and across countries.

 » Adapted from Trade in Raw Materials: Breaking Free from Export Restrictions (pdf, 2 pages, 110 KB)